 If the vendor would have charged the tax, you would have paid it to the vendor when paying the invoice.
 The final consumer owes the tax even if the vendor fails to collect it.
 LA R.S.
 47:303(A) provides the following:

 - "The tax imposed under LA R.S.
 47:302 shall be collectible from persons, as hereinafter defined, engaged as dealers, as hereinafter defined."

 - "On all tangible personal property imported, or caused to be imported, from other states or foreign countries, and used by him, the "dealer", as hereinafter defined, shall pay the tax imposed by this Chapter on all articles of tangible personal property so imported and used, the same as if the said articles had been sold at retail for use or consumption in the state..."

 Can a taxpayer file a consolidated sales tax return if they have more than one business located in Louisiana?

 The taxpayer needs to request an Application for Consolidation from Central Registration and they will make the determination if you qualify for the consolidation.

 Stores located in tax increment financing districts and all hotels and motels in Louisiana are prohibited from filing on a consolidated basis.
 These taxes are dedicated in whole or in part to special parish funds in the state Treasury, and therefore, each location must report individually.

-Yes, you must have a valid certificate for all of your customers.
+Yes, you must have a valid exemption certificate for all of your customers making exempt purchases.